HomeUpdated to 2025 tax year

 Order of Precedence for Non-refundable Tax Credits:

 If a person has more non-refundable credits than needed to reduce their tax to zero, UFile applies the credits in a specific order, following CRA rules.
 For example, the tuition credit is applied before the medical expenses credit.
-This order can affect whether certain credits are carried forward in UFile.
+This order can affect whether certain credits are carried forward to a future tax year (which is reflected in UFile’s report of carryover amounts).

 When is filing a return mandatory?